hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-error-handling.md

 ## Processing guarantees

-We should enable this feature only for jobs with processing guarantees.
+It only makes sense to enable this feature for jobs with processing guarantees.
 Only such jobs have mutable state.
 For jobs without processing guarantees, the pipeline definition and the job config are the only parts we can identify as state, and those are immutable.

-Batch jobs also fall into the category of immutable state jobs so the feature won't be enabled for them either.
+Batch jobs also fall into the category of immutable state jobs.

+However, nothing is to be gained from restricting the cases when this behaviour can be set, so we will not do so for now.

 ## Enterprise synergy